top of page

 There are a whole host of places where sponsored content may appear on the SERP.
 At times, the presence of sponsored content may be more or less obvious.
 In either case, it is important to understand the competitive landscape paid results might present to your site.

-02. Navigational SERP features
+02. Exploration features

-Disambiguation Box
+Disambiguation box

 Imagine you searched for the term ‘rangers.’
 Did you mean the Texas baseball team?
 The NY hockey team?
 The army rangers?
 It can be hard for Google to know.
 So, Google offers a Disambiguation Box.
 Clicking on an item inside of the box takes you to a new SERP about that topic.